 You will need a paring knife and a spoon to accomplish this.
 First, you will need to cut off both ends of the kiwi, making sure you remove all white bits.
 Next, slide a spoon between skin and flesh.
 To release the fruit, slowly move the spoon around the kiwi.
 You’ll be able to cut any shape you like with the spoon.

 should hold the kiwi in non-dominant hands.
 Your dominant hand should hold the knife or vegetable peel.
 To hold the fruit:

 Put the blade of the peeler or serrated knife at its top.
 Start to cut the kiwi in half lengthwise.
 You should not cut the fruit too deeply as this will cause you to lose too much flesh.
 Use the gentle sawing motion to work your way around the entire kiwifruit.

 Removing a skin by Blanching:

 Fill a big pot with water to cover the kiwi.
 Bring the water to a boil.
 Once the water has boiled, add the kiwi to the boiling water.
 Should blanch it for between 25 and 30 seconds.
 Now take the kiwi out of the pot and rinse it under cold water.
 It should now be cool enough to touch.
 Next, start slowly peeling off the skin using your fingers.
 You have now successfully peeled the kiwi.

 With a Glass:

-It is hands down our favourite method to feel a kiwi quickly.
+It is hands down our favorite method to feel a kiwi quickly.
 It requires no special equipment and takes only seconds.
 First, you will cut the kiwi in half, unlike the previous method.
 The fun part is now: Place the kiwi on a rimmed glass (make sure it’s between the skin of the fruit and the flesh) and then slide it down.
 It will take off the thin skin of the kiwi while still allowing the fruit to remain intact and ready for consumption.